 Now you have a grand investment in a much longer stretch of time.

-There’s a kind of psychological climate change in this which is colossal, a whooshing timelapse over which you have extremely limited control.
+There’s a kind of psychological climate change in this which is colossal, a whooshing timelapse over which you have very limited control.

 The issue of climate change in its more recognised sense has been prominent in my head lately.